Information and Steps for Evaluations

 - Study Skills, Organization and Executive Functioning

-- Traumatic Brain Injuries and other Neurological Disorders
+- Functional deficits secondary to Traumatic Brain Injuries and other Neurological Disorders

 - Reactions to Divorce, Traumatic Events, etc.

-Upon completion of test administration, extensive time is spent interpreting the results and explaining them in a manner that is understandable to the reader, thereby providing practical and useful suggestions.
-Our evaluations are accepted in the public and private schools and can assist your child in receiving the necessary accommodations and services he/she may need to be successful.
-The written report serves as a guideline for treatment to help your child succeed in every aspect of his/her life, thus also helping him/her gain confidence and a sense of self-efficacy.
+Upon completion of test administration, extensive time is spent interpreting the results and communicating findings in a written report that is understandable to the reader, also providing practical and useful suggestions.
+Our evaluations are accepted in public and private schools and can assist students in receiving the necessary accommodations and services they may need to be successful.
+The written report serves as a “road-map” to help each examinee succeed in every aspect of his/her life, thus also helping him/her gain confidence and a sense of self-efficacy.

-Evaluators: Team composed of a Pediatric Psychologist, Pediatric Occupational Therapist, and Pediatric Speech/Language Pathologist
+Evaluators: Team is composed of a Pediatric Psychologist, Pediatric Occupational Therapist, and Pediatric Speech/Language Pathologist

-Fee: $1500 (additional $500 if supplementary testing is required to rule out/diagnose an Autism Spectrum Disorder).
+Fee: $2,000 (additional $500 if supplementary testing is required to rule out/diagnose an Autism Spectrum Disorder using the Autism Diagnostic Observation Schedule, Second Edition -ADOS-2).

 Age range: Children ages 3 – 4 years*